-In this cycle, it is expected that grants will be announced by early April.
-Faculty and community partners with the supervision of the SIA Director will have a month prior to receiving funding in July to develop a Statement of Shared Expectations that clearly articulates expectations going forward and ensures project consistency.
+In this cycle, it is expected that grants will be announced by early December.
+Faculty and community partners with the supervision of the SIA Director will have a month prior to receiving funding in July to work with Finance and Contract departments to acquire a chartstring and develop a subagreement with the Community Partners.
+It's also expected that faculty and community partners will develop a Statement of Shared Expectations with guidance from the SIA Director that clearly articulates expectations going forward and ensures project consistency.
 Within a year of the Scholarship in Action grant being awarded, the College would expect the faculty member to develop a complementary curricular offering.
-Although it is understood that most projects would complete their goals within this timeframe, it is hoped that some community partnerships would endure and propagate further opportunities for research and/or engagement.
+Annual reports will be submitted by June 15 and offer an opportunity to review progress, budgets, and expectations.
+Although it is understood that most projects would complete their goals within three years, it is hoped that some community partnerships would endure and propagate further opportunities for research and/or engagement.